sanderkob/gw2pvo/README.md

 **This repository is unmaintained.
 New maintainer(s) are welcomed.**

+**This fork (sanderkob) brings the repository to a new version.
+For features and status see the end of this document.**

 gw2pvo is a command line tool to upload solar data from a GoodWe power inverter to the PVOutput.org website.

 ## Installation